uthd-dev/game-control/README.md

 Giving streamers more options to interact with their viewers, live.

 ### To Install:
+NOTE: This is not needed nor intended to be installed by streamers who wish to use the platform.
+If you want to use this for yourself, please sign up on our hosted instance at https://play.uthd.dev

+If you are a developer and would like to run this platform as a learning tool, follow the steps below

 1. Clone this repo `git clone`
 2. Install dependencies `npm install`
 3. Setup Env. vars: `NODE_ENV, dbConnUrl, hostUrl, PORT, twitchClientId, twitchClientSecret, DISCORD_BOT_TOKEN, DISCORD_BOT_PREFIX`